goh-joshua/tp/docs/UserGuide.md

 **⚠️ Important:**

-- Both the athlete and organization must exist before creating a contract
+- Both the athlete and organization must exist before creating a contract.
-- Start date must be before or equal to end date
+- Start date must be before or equal to end date.
 - Each contract must be unique.
-You cannot add two contracts with exactly the same details — athlete, organization, dates, and amount
+You cannot add two contracts with exactly the same details — athlete, organization, dates, and amount.
+- For athlete names, sports, and organization names, spaces do not matter, so multiple consecutive spaces are treated as a single space.

 </div>